Last updated July 21st, 2018.

 With a population of over 2 million and rising fast, Phnom Penh is the nation’s bustling capital and the center of its growth.
 For the most part, anything of any business or political importance happens in Phnom Penh.

 Longtime travelers and residents of Southeast Asia will often tell you that Phnom Penh is reminiscent of Bangkok about 30 years ago.
 Nowadays, Bangkok is a modern metropolis of 16 million people, a regional business hub, and the most visited city by tourists in the whole world.
-Smart Investors would take that as a cue.
+Smart investors should take that as a cue.

 While many people are off buying real estate in Singapore or Bangkok, perhaps investing in “the next Bangkok” or “the next Singapore” would generate better returns?